 April had investors eyeballing two competing market movers; the first was the sign of a substantial economic rebound in the U.S. and elsewhere, the second was worsening Covid-19 cases outside of the U.S. that lessen the chance of global recovery.
 Strong corporate earnings helped improve major indexes propelling them higher during the first full month of Q2.

 So far in 2021, the Nasdaq 100 has increased by 7.55%, which is nothing to sneeze at, but it has been outdone by the S&P 500, which grew by 11.32%, the small-cap Russell 2000, which has returned 14.92%, and the microcap Russell 1000 which has returned 23.96% beating the indexes of larger stocks.

-Within the 2021's strongest sector by market cap, during April, microcap growth stocks returned 6.87%, outperforming the overall microcap sector as measured against the Russell 1000, and microcap value declined by .03%.
+Within 2021's strongest sector by market cap, microcap growth stocks in April returned 6.87%, outperforming the overall microcap sector as measured against the Russell 1000 which returned 3.96%, and microcap value experienced a decline of .03%.

 Why Elevated Employment Isn’t Hurting Stocks